jeff-v-h/london-neighbourhood-map/README.md

 # London Neighbourhood Map

 ## Map Description
 This project allows a user to search for businesses within London.
-It uses the KnockoutJS organisational library for a resoonsive display alongside the Google Maps API
+It uses the KnockoutJS organisational library for a responsive display alongside the Google Maps API

 ## Requirements